 'If you've missed Laymon, you've missed a treat' Stephen King

-One moment Pamela is a newly-wed with a loving husband and a comfortable home.
-The next, she's the prisoner of a killer who has lusted after her since high school.
+One moment Pamela is a contented newlywed.
+The next, she's a prisoner of the repulsive killer who's lusted after her since high school.

 Richard Laymon was born in Chicago in 1947 and grew up in California.
 Four of his books have been shortlisted for the Bram Stoker Award, which he won in 2001 with THE TRAVELLING VAMPIRE SHOW.
 Among his many acclaimed works of horror and suspense are THE STAKE, SAVAGE, AFTER MIDNIGHT and the four novels in the Beast House Chronicles: THE CELLAR, THE BEAST HOUSE, THE MIDNIGHT TOUR and FRIDAY NIGHT IN BEAST HOUSE.
 He died in February 2001.